vertyco/vrt-cogs/assistant/example-funcs/README.md

 Some GPT models are trained in a way that allows us to specify certain functions available to them, and enable them to call those functions at any time.

-Only these two models can use function calls as of now:
+Only these models can use function calls as of now:

 - gpt-3.5-turbo-0613
 - gpt-3.5-turbo-16k-0613